Pasta comes in two basic forms: dried and fresh. Both are good, but suitable for different sauces.

 If you’re buying dried pasta, Italian is best!
 Dried pasta should be made from a particularly hard variety of wheat called durum wheat, any other variety creates a pasta that’s too soft when cooked.
 Under Italian law dried pasta can only be made with durum wheat.

-The best dried pasta is extruded through bronze dies rather than the more commercial Teflon-coated ones, leaving a rougher, more porous surface for the sauce to cling to.
-It’s also called bronze-extruded or bronze-drawn pasta.
-Most major brands have bronze-extruded ranges.
+The best dried pasta is extruded through bronze dies rather than the more commercial Teflon-coated ones.
+Bronze leaves a rougher, more porous surface for the sauce to cling to.
+This pasta is also called bronze-extruded or bronze-drawn pasta.

 Share page on: